This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your child's doctor as directed:

 Write down your questions so you remember to ask them during your child's visits.

-Help your child feel better while he is teething:
+Help your child feel better while he or she is teething:

-- Let him chew: Give your child a cold (not frozen) teething ring or pacifier to chew on.
+- Let him or her chew.
+Give your child a cold (not frozen) teething ring or pacifier to chew on.
 Wet a clean cloth with cold water and offer it to your child to chew on.
-Do not leave your child alone while he chews on the washcloth.
+Do not leave your child alone while he or she chews on the washcloth.

-- Rub his gums: Gently rub his gums with a clean finger, cool spoon, or wet gauze.
+- Rub his or her gums.
+Gently rub his or her gums with a clean finger, cool spoon, or wet gauze.

-- Give him cold liquids or foods: Give your child cold (not frozen) juice to decrease pain.
+- Give him or her cold liquids or foods.
+Give your child cold (not frozen) juice to decrease pain.
 Cold fruit (such as a banana) or a cold vegetable (such as a peeled cucumber) are also good choices.
-Do not give your child hard foods, such as carrots, because he can choke.
+Do not give your child hard foods, such as carrots, because he or she can choke.

 - Do not dip a pacifier or teething ring in sugar or honey.